Souravgoswami/patched-irb/README.md

     `irb securerandom time ruby2d json net/http socket open-uri`

+This loads irb with securerandom time ruby2d json net/http socket open-uri gems!

-So this will load every gem from securerandom to open-uri in a ARGV.each loop, also the outputs are colourized.
+We used an ARGV.each {} loop to require the gems, also the outputs are colourized.

 The file has `#!/usr/bin/ruby -w`, which will turn on all the warnings.
 So you can learn ruby efficiently.
 You can edit it and remove the `-w` option if you like it that way...

 A bit more details about the methods.
 More or less they are aliased so that if another gem uses the variable, you will still be able to use the alias: